3LPlace Learning Modules

 - Striving to put new content in context of the whole – where are we in space?
 In time?
 Why do we measure things?
 Why do we choose to live in societies?

-3. WORK AND CAREER MODULE (frequency and intensity varies by individual)
+3. WORK AND CAREER MODULE

 We consider it essential that each member has the opportunity to pursue jobs, careers, continuing education or volunteer activities that are personally meaningful and interesting.